spmendieta/holberton-system_engineering-devops/0x00-shell_basics/README.md

 * 8-firstdelete: Delete the file betty in /tmp/ directory.
 * 9-firstdirdeletion: Delete the directory holberton that is in the /tmp directory.
 * 10-back: changes the working directory to the previous one.
+* 11-lists: ists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+*